abhishek-coderX/devTinder/Notes.md

 - this is data sanitizing means before entering the data to database sanitize it
 - never trust the userdata attackers can exploit the apis so make sure to add all the validation and sanitization
 - explore the validator library functions use for password and email and phtouril and many moer
+- never trust req.body also seek validation and sanitization

+//password hashing and helpers file
+- define helper functions for validation logic of signupdata
+- install bcrypt library and create a password hash
+- and save user with encrypted password

+//lets create a login api
+- wwrite the logic
+- compare the password
+- write the error messages and all